PressClub South Africa · Article.

 • Instrument cluster with large, perfectly readable 6.5-inch TFT display, starting animation with M logo and OBD interface that can be used with activation code for the M GPS data logger and M GPS laptrigger.

-• Lightweight M battery, USB charging socket in the rear, powerful integrated LED light units and heated grips.
+• Lightweight M battery, USB charging socket in the rear, powerful LED interior light units, electronic adaptive cruise control and heated grips.

 • M design and dynamic form language indicate ultimate race track performance.